Jelly Splash: Monetization

 Jelly Splash includes in-app purchases, which range from $1.99 to $99 via iTunes on the iOS platform.
-Players can buy coins, which can be converted into boosts, more moves or extra lives.
+Players can buy coins, which can be converted into boosts, additional moves or extra lives.
 Alternatively, lives are replenished over time, or can be requested from Facebook friends.

 Popularity

-Jelly Splash received over 1 million downloads on iOS platforms within a week of launch.
+Jelly Splash received over 1 million downloads on iOS platforms within a week of its launch.
 The Korean version launched on KakaoTalk on 8 November 2013 and reached #11 on 13 November 2013.
 It reached the number 1 spot in the free charts in nine countries around the world, including the United States – a first for Wooga and only the second German developer to achieve that.
 After eight weeks the game had 10 million downloads on iOS.

 Reception

 As of March 2014, Metacritic gives Jelly Splash a score of 63/100, indicating that it has mostly mixed or average reviews.
 In December 2013, Jelly Splash was voted one of the Best New Facebook Games of 2013 by Facebook, as determined by user ratings, Facebook implementation, growth and overall quality.